Bone Marrow Transplant Services

 If you have a cancer related condition, then a biopsy may have to be done, in order to find out if the cancer is remission.

-Recovery after the bone marrow transplant depends upon your heath before the transplant, so a thorough physical examination is absolutely crucial and will determine the rate of recovery and indicate the chances of recurrence of cancer.
+Recovery after the bone marrow transplant depends your health before the transplant, so a thorough physical examination is absolutely crucial and will determine the rate of recovery and indicate the chances of recurrence of cancer.

 Harvesting - obtaining stem cells to be used in transplant